hiteshtripathi/Python-Learnings/Pandas_Tutorials/Pandas_Basics/Readme.md

-This folder consists of Pandas lectures Notes.
+Learnings of Pandas library from one of the most informitive video lectures on Youtube by Keith Galli.
+This folder consists of Pandas lectures Notes and Practice sessions.
+For details regarding lecture for beginners of Pandas here's link: https://www.youtube.com/watch?v=vmEHCJofslg